KampotKaca/Hyperflow/Readme.md

 - CMake build system

 ### Prerequisites
-- A Windows 10 operating system.
+- A Windows 10-11, or Linux (I can guarantee that app works on Arch and Windows 10, try other at your own risk) operating system.
-- CLion IDE 2025.1.2 or compatible build system.
+  - CLion IDE 2025 on all platforms.
+  - Linux: Cmake + Clang
+  - Windows: Cmake + GCC + Ninja
-- Installed Vulkan and/or Direct3D runtime libraries.
+- Installed Vulkan sdk on window and vulkan-devel package on arch is required.
 - C++23 compiler support.

 ### Building the Project